Family Support Package for widowed partners

 Who can provide the child care?

-Commonwealth approved child care providers can be used and providers can be found on Australia’s online child care website.
+You can find Commonwealth approved child care providers on the Australian Government child care website.

 Child care provided through informal arrangements, such as care provided by family members or friends, cannot be funded through this initiative.